-The good thing is that basic music theory is not that difficult at all.
-Yes, there are levels and there are genius nerds that will scare you because they discuss some intense complexities that some would argue is way too technical and takes away from the natural art of it all.
-You may get into the basics of music theory and find yourself so curious and entertained by the theory that you will want to slowly dive into the advanced courses.
-On the other hand, you might get the basics, get a better understanding of your craft, then be done with it!
+On the other hand, you may get into the basics of music theory and find yourself so curious and entertained by the theory that you will want to dive into the advanced courses slowly.
+Or, like most people, you'll get the basics, get a better understanding of your craft, then be done with it!

-Unlike singing lessons where you would benefit from immediate feedback on your unique voice and a trained ear, you will find it easier to learn music theory on your own if you start at the right point with the right material.
+Unlike singing lessons, where you would benefit from immediate feedback on your unique voice and a trained ear, you will find it easier to learn music theory on your own if you start at the right point with the right material.
 If you go the route of self-teaching, it will be beneficial to find books as well as video or audio aid to help you see, read, and hear the things you need to learn.

 Related Post: Best Music Theory Books For Beginners

 Learning the basics of music takes about eight months to a year if you're consistently studying and practicing with ear training, writing music, scales, and chords.
 The concepts at the beginning are not necessarily hard, but they could seem like a challenge just because they are so foreign to you.
 Again, adding a visual and audio element to your learning will help you out a lot.